The FIAT Ponzi Scheme

 A Ponzi scheme is one whereby money is generated by bringing in more people who pay the people who brought them in, such that those who get in early do very well and because there is no real product, ultimately it collapses.
 Those who got in last often lose everything.
 The system collapses because it is unsustainable, which is why they are illegal.
 They are also known as Pyramid Schemes which is definitely not what bona fide Network Marketing companies (MLMs) are.
 This is why MLMs are legal and can offer an ethical supplementary income if the product is useful and beneficial.
 See my Networks page for some that I have found to have excellent products that I use both clinically and for myself for their great natural health benefits.
 Where the products have a real benefit to the consumer then the MLM has an ethical reason to exist in my opinion.

 If we consider that since the Gold Standard was dispensed with in 1931, Banks are now allowed to lend 9 times more money than they have assets to support, this is ultimately unsustainable because there is something like 4 times as much debt in the world as money.
-In my view this makes the current FIAT system the world's biggest Ponzi scheme.
+This makes the current FIAT system the world's biggest Ponzi scheme.

 It is a house of cards that is artificially propped up and was ready to fall when the current Plandemic distraction conveniently came along.
 It remains to be seen if this crisis will be used to hasten in a new digital currency agenda and if it will be used to provide a scapegoat for a collapse.